zuzukin/whl2conda/doc/guide/limitations.md

 * the *compatible release* operator `~=` is not supported by conda.
     To translate, use a double expression with `>=` and `*`, e.g.:
     `~= 1.2.3` would become `>=1.2.3,1.2.*` in conda.
-This form is also supported by pip, so this is a viable workaround for packages you control.
+This form is also supported by pip, so switching to this format is a viable workaround for packages under your control.

 * the *arbitrary equality* clause `===` is not supported by conda.
     I do not believe there is an equivalent to this in conda, but